dynamicgui/documentation/README.md

 You need python3, [Sphinx](https://www.sphinx-doc.org/en/master/) and the [Read the Docs theme.](https://github.com/readthedocs/sphinx_rtd_theme)

-Once you have all requirements installed run build.sh.
+Once you have all the requirements installed run build.sh.